White house with chimney

 How can we overcome the problem of airborne dust?

-We know that the solution to the problem of airborne dust lies in replacing old, non-clean burn stoves and fireplaces with their modern equivalents.
+We know that the solution to the problem of airborne dust lies in replacing old, non-clean burn stoves and fireplaces with their modern equivalents, and fire correctly.
 But how do we get there?

 In practice, this means that there is a ban on the use of many obsolete, non-clean burn stoves and fireplaces in the municipality.
 The aim behind the ban is to reduce emissions of airborne dust which can lead to dangerously poor air quality during the winter.